 - First Aid Kit (including compression bandages)

 - Gaiters or long pants

 - Bird Watching

-15.3km with an elevation gain of 720m and a reaching a maximum elevation of 1087m.
-Excluding the break at the Stern lookout the hike took 4 hours and 2 minutes but this time is quite quick as I know the terrain quite well.
-I suggest planning for 6-8 hours if it is a first attempt starting from the base of the Prow.
+The hike took 4 hours (excluding breaks) but this time is quite quick as I know the terrain well.
+Because of this, I suggest planning for 6-8 hours if it’s your first attempt starting from the base of the Funnel.